Dipak-Kalaskar077/Ansible/README.md

 3) Configuration Management

-Ansible can be used to automate configuration management tasks such as provisioning, application deployment
+Ansible can be used to automate configuration management tasks such as provisioning, application deployment, and infrastructure management.

 4) Scalability

 ### Common Use Cases: